 Speakers: Patrick Gordon, CEO, Rocky Mountain Health Plans, and Art Fernandez, COO, Mountain Family Health Center, Colorado

-Leaders from these two Colorado-based organizations will discuss their partnership, including challenges and successes of implementing their VBP model for improving patient care and greater accountability.
+Leaders from these two Colorado-based organizations discussed their partnership, including challenges and successes of implementing their VBP model for improving patient care and greater accountability.

 III.
 Advancing VBP Arrangements with FQHCs in California

-Speaker: Jennifer Sayles, MD, Chief Medical Officer, Inland Empire Health Plan, California
+Speaker: Kurt Hubler, Chief Network Officer, Inland Empire Health Plan, California

-J. Sayles will provide an overview of Inland Empire Health Plan’s shared savings initiative as well as discuss why advancing VBP arrangements with FQHCs is important for health plans.
+J. Sayles provided an overview of Inland Empire Health Plan’s shared savings initiative as well as discussed why advancing VBP arrangements with FQHCs is important for health plans.